S-Panta/s-panta.github.io/blogs/multithreadinginpython.md

 print("Main thread: All threads are complete.")
 ```
 Two threads, besides the main execution thread, are started concurrently.
 Each thread is passed a different waiting time via keyword arguments (**kwargs).
 Although Python (up to version 3.12) uses the Global Interpreter Lock (GIL), which allows only one thread to execute Python bytecode at a time, the output of this code appears as if both threads are running in parallel.
 Starting Python 3.13, this could be disabled.
-See here for detail[https://docs.python.org/3/howto/free-threading-extensions.html] and [https://peps.python.org/pep-0703/]
+See this [guide](https://docs.python.org/3/howto/free-threading-extensions.html) and [PEP 703](https://peps.python.org/pep-0703/) for details.

 The output might look like this.
 The order might differ based on processing power of processor
 ```